"Go See Terry"

 Problem: everything decent, aka reliable, was too expensive, and everything cheap looked pretty dodgy.

 Car yards were asking silly money.
-Online, TradeMe had nothing worth chasing atm.
-Turners looking thin too.
-About the only thing on offer was a tiny 1000cc Toyota Starlet.
-I didn’t fancy folding myself into that all summer long.
+Online, TradeMe had nothing worth chasing after right now.
+Even Turners was looking exceptionally thin.
+About the only thing there on offer was a tiny 1000cc Toyota Starlet.
+Cheap as chips to run but I didn’t fancy folding myself into that all summer long.

-I’d spent the previous two days since my arrival asking God to provide me something suitable, so I was out for a scout rather than sitting around.
+I’d spent the two days since arriving back asking God to provide me something suitable, so I was out for a scout rather than just sitting around.

 As I came up to the Heaphy Terrace roundabout, planning to head straight through, I said to myself,